craigfahner/CC2025/_pages/week1.md

 2. Hit the "Use this template" button and select "create a new repository": ![Use this template]({{ "/assets/template.png" | relative_url }})
 3. Give your repository a name like so: "CC2025-[your NetID]".
 Make sure the repository is set to Public, as this will allow you to publish a website.
 ![Repo settings]({{ "/assets/reposettings.png" | relative_url }})
-4. Click on settings at the top, and enable GitHub pages.
+4. After clicking on "Create Repository", you will arrive at the page for your new repo.
+Click on settings at the top, and enable GitHub pages.
 In the "about" settings on the code page, select the "Use your GitHub Pages website" option. ([video](https://drive.google.com/file/d/18CLh7veZE_eVL9kPlFRmBoYQyQpQ3fzg/view?usp=sharing))
 5. After a few minutes, your GitHub pages site will be up (and will display the template content, for now) – you can click on the URL in the About section of your code page to check.
 This will be the URL for your course portfolio.

 **Cloning your repo to your computer**